 Vehicle autonomy is rapidly becoming a viable feature of many road networks.
 Early demonstrations in vehicle platooning~\cite{shladover2007path, robinson2010operating, tsugawa2011automated} and similar successes spurred on by ambitious driving challenges~\cite{buehler20072005, buehler2009darpa} have motivated equally ambitious efforts in the industrial sector, with companies including Tesla~\cite{tesla}, Google~\cite{waymo}, GM~\cite{cruise}, and others all attempting to push the limitations and scope of vehicle autonomy.
 This trajectory is expected to continue as well, with studies projecting and discussing the implications of autonomy in the vicinity of $20$-$40$\% by $2050$~\cite{litman2017autonomous}.

-The developments in vehicle autonomy, coupled with similar progressions in the proliferation of connectivity~\cite{sichitiu2008inter}, have enabled researchers and practitioners to ask interesting questions about the quality of implemented driving policies.
-In particular, through carefully defined control and planning architectures, scientists have aimed to identify methods for reducing the energy footprint of future automated vehicles (AVs).
-This research has taken multiple interesting forms and has ranged in scale from the macroscopic eco-routing of AVs~\cite{boriboonsomsin2012eco,de2017model} to the sub-microscopic planning of powertrain systems in response to gear-shifting behaviors~\cite{terwen2004predictive,hellstrom2010design} and network topology~\cite{lu2017predictive,jovsevski2016gear}.

 In this paper, we are interested primarily in the role of \emph{longitudinal} driving behaviors on the energy-efficiency of a given network.
-This is a topic that has formerly been heavily explored in the context of platoons of connected and automated vehicles, whereby platoons of fully-automated vehicles have successfully maintained string-stable driving responses in tight platoons, thereby providing notable benefits to both energy-efficiency and throughput.
+To improve energy-efficiency, we need to dampen traffic oscillation, and one well-known approach for this is speed harmonization which aims to reduce temporal and spatial variations of traffic speed by applying certain control approaches~\cite{ma2016freeway}.
+This is a topic that has formerly been heavily explored in the context of platoons of connected and automated vehicles(CAVs), whereby platoons of fully-automated vehicles have successfully maintained string-stable driving responses in tight platoons, thereby providing notable benefits to both energy-efficiency and throughput.
 More relevant to the present paper, however, AVs in mixed-autonomy settings may provide significant benefits in mitigating string-instabilities among \emph{human drivers} as well.
-This was demonstrated empirically in the seminal work of~\cite{stern2018dissipation}, whereby a single AV within a circular track stably operating near the effectively uniform driving speed of the network manages to dampen stop-and-go oscillations existing prior to actuation.
+In the work~\cite{ghiasi2019mixed}, a mixed traffic speed harmonization algorithm that is based on trajectory prediction from sensor data and probe data was proposed to control CAVS so that they smoothly hedge against the backward deceleration waves and gradually merge into the downstream traffic with a reasonable speed.
+It was also demonstrated empirically in the seminal work of~\cite{stern2018dissipation}, whereby a single AV within a circular track stably operating near the effectively uniform driving speed of the network manages to dampen stop-and-go oscillations existing prior to actuation.